AmineDjeghri/awesome-os-setup/README.md

  - Run directly Ubuntu from windows search bar (or windows terminal and choose ubuntu)
 -  <ins>Miniconda or Anaconda</ins> (better than installing python alone)

-### 3.2.1.Conding using Windows (2nd choice)
+### 3.2.1.Conding using Windows (2nd choice) (Skip this if you are using WSL)
 #### install conda :
+- Make sure that you don't have any python installed on your computer.
-- Download miniconda from [the official website](https://docs.conda.io/en/latest/miniconda.html) : install it and CHECK add path to environnement variables, make sure to delete every available python version on your system before.
+- Download miniconda from [the official website](https://docs.conda.io/en/latest/miniconda.html)
+- Install it and CHECK `add path to environnement variables`
 - After the installation of conda, restart your pc.
--Open a 'Anaconda Powershell Prompt'  from Start Menu (not a regular windows terminal).
-Now Try: conda init powershell
+- Open a 'Anaconda Powershell Prompt'  from Start Menu (not a regular windows terminal).
+Now Try: `conda init powershell`
 - Run windows terminal (powershell) always use windows terminal instead of cmd or somethig else)
 - you should see '(base)' before any command.
 - run `conda env list` to verify if conda has been correctly installed. also run `python` to see if python has been added to the path

 ## 4-Python, Pytorch and Cuda installation: